BarredEwe/Prefire/README.md

 ### **Snapshot tests**

 Just run generated tests 🚀
-And all tests will be generated in DerivedData.
+All tests will be generated in the DerivedData folder.

 <img src="https://i.postimg.cc/XNPVPL1G/Untitled-2.gif" width="300">

-Plugin `PrefireTestsPlugin` will do everything for you 🛠️
+Plugin `PrefireTestsPlugin` will handle everything for you 🛠️

-For detailed instruction you can see [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing) or examine an example project.
+For detailed instruction, check out [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing) or examine an example project.

 ---

 ## API
-New commands for previews:
+**Prefire** provide new commands for previews:

 - You can set the [delay, precision and perceptualPrecision](https://github.com/pointfreeco/swift-snapshot-testing/blob/main/Documentation/Available-Snapshot-Strategies.md#image-10) parameters for the snapshot: